LinnHtetAung87/old-phone-project/README.md

+Project Overview

-📱 Old Phone Pad Decoder - C# Console App
+# 📱 Old Phone Pad Decoder - C# Console App
 This C# console application simulates the behavior of old mobile keypads, converting numeric input into corresponding text messages based on multi-press input logic.
 It supports basic functionality such as character selection, space handling, and backspacing.

 🛠 Features